-Survey fatigue (often used interchangeably with respondent fatigue) is a problem that occurs when survey respondents become bored or tired during the survey and begin to perform at a substandard level and start providing less or incorrect data.
+Survey fatigue (often used interchangeably with respondent fatigue) is a problem that occurs when respondents become bored or tired during the questionnaire and begin to perform at a substandard level and start providing less or incorrect data.

 Read more about it on our blog to learn what it is and how to avoid it

 1. Reducing survey response fatigue

 - Questionnaire frequency - Your respondents may be so bombarded with requests that they’re not even interested or the slightest bit motivated to open your questionnaire.
 Think carefully about how frequently you really need to be sending out invitations.
 You may just find that less is more, and sending out a carefully designed questionnaire less frequently may elicit a better response rate, than churning out questionnaires too often that are less carefully planned.
 Additionally, consider segmenting your audience and surveying each segment less frequently, rather than sending it out to your entire audience too often.

 - Alternative data collection methods - There may be times when you can use other methods of data collection rather than sending questionnaires.

 - Timing - Another point to consider is sending your questionnaire at the right time, both in terms of the time of day or day of the week, as well as a specific amount of time after there has been some interaction between you and your respondent.
 It is advisable to send out an invitation following a purchase or conversation between you and your customer rather than sending it out of the blue to a whole list of customers.

 - Keep it as simple as possible – only ask necessary questions

 - Use skip logic – you can reduce the number of questions that respondents need to answer by creating rules so that they are only shown the questions relevant to them.